PrestaShop/prestashop.github.io/news/_posts/2020-12-09-pr-testing-on-prestashop.md

 # Conclusion

-Quality Assurance work on Pull Requests can be really time-consuming, but it is critical to ensure that quality of PrestaShop software is ever increasing.
+Quality Assurance work on Pull Requests can be really time-consuming, but it is critical to ensure the quality of PrestaShop software keeps on increasing.
 Make sure that the Pull Requests and issues you submit are as thoroughly described as possible – it will help processing them quickly and seamlessly!

 Thanks for your contributions :)